- The File picker presents a standard way to access the new File bank repository system.

 - Go to Settings > Site Administration > Plugins > Repositories > Manage Repositories.

-An administrator can add new file types and view, edit and delete existing file types from Site administration > Server > File types.
+An administrator can add new file types as well as view, edit, and delete existing file types from Site administration > Server > File types.
 This means that, for example, if trainers and learners on your site use a lot of files specific to a particular program, such files can now be recognised by Totara and when downloaded they will open in the correct program rather than presenting themselves as a generic zip file.

 Adding a new file type